Darla Sue Dollman, B.A., M.F.A., is a freelance writer with 42 years combined experience as a journalist, author, photographer, and editor.

 The Da Vinci Code (2006)

 The Da Vinci Code, based on the novel by Dan Brown, is equally controversial.
 It is a contemporary, fictional story.
-The focus of the story is the relationship between Mary Magdalene and Jesus and how details of this relationship--proven to be facts rather than theories during the film--could destroy the Catholic Church and have a profound, lasing impact on the entire world.
+The focus of the story is the relationship between Mary Magdalene and Jesus and how details of this relationship--proven to be facts rather than theories during the film--could destroy the Catholic Church and have a profound, lasting impact on the entire world.

 In the film, the relationship between Jesus and Mary Magdalene is a secret protected for centuries by The Priory of Sion and clues to the relationship are hidden in the works of Leonardo Da Vinci.
 The most important clue is in Da Vinci's masterpiece The Last Supper, which appears to portray a woman seated beside Jesus at the table.
 The two figures form a V, representing the sacred feminine, the vessel, the Holy Grail.
 The message of the film is that Mary Magdalene is the wife of Jesus, who gave birth to the child of Jesus, creating a sacred bloodline.

-In spite of the many controversies surrounding the film, it succeeds in elevating Mary Magdalene to the highest role yet in the Jesus story--she is more than his follower, she is partner in a loving relationship, and an important part of the movement to bring love and peace to a troubled world.
+In spite of the many controversies surrounding the film, it succeeds in elevating Mary Magdalene to the highest role yet in the Jesus story--she is more than his follower, she is a partner in a loving relationship, and an important part of the movement to bring love and peace to a troubled world.

 In a relatively short amount of time, following the progression of beliefs from the 1960s to 2006, Mary Magdalene was transformed in film and television from a prostitute who contributed to Jesus's downfall to his loving wife and mother of his children.